Naito Parkway: History

 Repeated floods of the Willamette, including a major one in 1894, encouraged commercial development to move further away from the river.
 In addition, the arrival of the railroad meant that the river was no longer the primary means of shipping.
 By the turn of the century, much of the river's shipping traffic had moved north, the commercial core had migrated west to Fourth and Fifth Avenue, and many buildings along Front sat abandoned.
 Many of the wharves along Front were torn down in 1929 in order to build a seawall and sewer interceptor.
 The seawall remedied problems with flooding, but loss of the wharves substantially diminished commercial purpose for the area.

 The Great Depression led to further decline in Front's commercial importance, and many of the multi-story buildings that remained occupied were vacant except for the ground floor storefronts.
 As part of an effort to rejuvenate the street, the city built the Portland Public Market in 1933.

 Front Street was renamed Front Avenue in 1935.

 The 1942 opening of Harbor Drive cut Front Avenue completely off from the river, and replaced it as the main thoroughfare along the waterfront.
 Front was also widened as part of this project.
 All 79 buildings between Front and the river were torn down as a result, including the Portland Public Market.

 By 1968, the Portland Bureau of Planning recommended the elimination of Harbor Drive, in order to expand the city's park system and give the public access to the waterfront.
 Interstate 5 was completed in 1964 on the east bank of the river, and I-405 was completed on the west side in 1969.
 Completion of the Fremont Bridge in 1973 completed the city's current freeway loop, drastically reducing the need for Harbor Drive as a thoroughfare.
 Harbor was closed in 1974 and demolition began to make way for Tom McCall Waterfront Park, once again making Front Avenue the nearest street to the west-side waterfront.

 In 1987, Skanner owner Bernie Foster led a push to change the street's name to honor civil rights leader Martin Luther King, Jr. Over 200 surveyed property owners opposed the change, while only nine supported it.
 Foster eventually succeeded in renaming Union Avenue to Martin Luther King, Jr. Blvd.

 In 1996, the city renamed the street Naito Parkway to honor local investor, philanthropist, and civic leader Bill Naito.
-The change went into effect only a few months after Naito's death, against a city code requiring that a person to be deceased for at least five years before a street can be named after them.
+The change went into effect only a few months after Naito's death, against a city code requiring that a person be deceased for at least five years before a street can be named after them.